microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

-# Automated UI Tests for a Teams application
+# Automated UI Tests for a Teams Application

 ## Overview

 This is an overview on how you can implement UI tests for a custom Teams application.
 The insights provided can also be applied to automated end-to-end testing.

-### General observations
+### General Observations

 - Testing in a web browser is easier than on a native app.
 - Testing a Teams app on a mobile device in an automated way is more challenging due to the fact that you are testing an app within an app: